 Ball valves employ a hollow ball to regulate the flow of liquids or gases.
 When the valve is open, the hole in the ball allows fluid to flow through.
 When it is closed, the flow ceases altogether.
 A spindle is used to turn the ball, which is fitted into a slot.
 The spindle is controlled by a lever that opens and shuts the valve.

 The spindle is inside the valve body neck and contains many seals to prevent leakage.
-Furthermore, the ball is maintained in position by two chairs on either side.
+Furthermore, the ball is maintained in position by two chairs on either side of it.
 These seats have a tight seal, so nothing spills out.

 Types of Ball Valves